kean/Nuke/Sources/Nuke/Nuke.docc/Essentials/image-requests.md

 ### Scale

-By default, ``ImagePipeline`` sets image [`scale`](https://developer.apple.com/documentation/uikit/uiimage/1624110-scale) to the scale of the screen.
+By default, ``ImagePipeline`` sets the image [`scale`](https://developer.apple.com/documentation/uikit/uiimage/1624110-scale) to the scale of the screen.
 You can pass a custom scale to override it.

 ```swift
 request.userInfo[.scaleKey] = 1.0